scmilee/Defense-Against-The-Dark-Arts/week5.md

 #### Review:
 - **Processes/Threads**- a process is a running piece of software, and a thread is the smallest piece of execution for a process.
 Threads from the same parent process all share the same virtual address parents, but processes do not.
 Processes are shceduled to run by the cpu through a variety of different methods from round-robin scheduling to lottery-scheduling.
-- **User/Kernel Memory**- User memory is available to processes running in user space, and in turn is very restricted in what it can do in terms of execution, reading other memory etc. On the other hand is kernel memory has access to all of the devices memory and hardware, making it quite a big deal if it's every compromised.
+- **User/Kernel Memory**- User memory is available to processes running in user space, and in turn is very restricted in what it can do in terms of execution, reading other memory etc. On the other hand kernel memory has access to all of the devices memory and hardware, making it quite a big deal if it's every compromised.
 - **Hooking**- is at its very core, just intercepting or "hooking" into function calls, module loading,sys-calls, hardware events(keystrokes, mouse movements) etc.